 No matter how defensively you drive, reckless drivers are all around you.
-In a matter of seconds, your life can change forever due to a distracted, aggressive, or drunk driver.
+In seconds, your life can change forever due to a distracted, aggressive, or drunk driver.
 Serious injuries from car accidents often result in expensive medical care and lost wages.
-When someone doesn’t share the road or fails to drive in a responsible manner, causing injury to you or your loved ones, contact a personal injury lawyer without delay.
+Contact a car accident lawyer without delay if someone doesn’t share the road or fails to drive responsibly, causing injury to you or your loved ones.

 Despite numerous public safety campaigns against drunk driving, the problem continues to exist.
 Advances in smartphone technology are creating opportunities for distracted driving.
-And, anger continues to plaque drivers as they lead stressful lives with little to no free time.
-As long as drivers make poor choices when getting behind the wheel, your life is at risk.
+And, anger continues to plague drivers as they lead stressful lives with little to no free time.
+Your life is at risk if drivers make poor choices when getting behind the wheel.

 Here are the top causes of car accidents, according to the AAA Foundation for Traffic Safety:

-Additional research from the AAA Foundation discovered that a person talking on a cell phone while driving is up to four times more likely to crash.
+Research from the AAA Foundation discovered that a person talking on a cell phone while driving is four times more likely to cause a car accident.
 Those who text are up to eight times more likely to crash.

 What makes texting and driving so dangerous is that the action involves all three categories of distraction, according to the CDC.

-Aggressive driving can quickly escalate to road rage.
+Aggressive and reckless driving can quickly escalate to road rage.
 Signs of road rage include:

 A recent AAA Foundation survey reports that 87 percent of participants admitted to aggressive driving or road rage behavior at least once during the previous year.

 The nation’s opioid crisis and the legalization of marijuana in several states are causes of concern for driver safety.
-The Governor’s Highway Safety Association (GHSA) cites both issues as contributing factors to the latest drug-impaired driving numbers.
+The Governor’s Highway Safety Association (GHSA) cites both issues as contributing factors to the rise in car accidents in many states.
 The GHSA reports that, in 2016, the most recent data available, 50.5 percent of drug-positive drivers tested positive for two or more drugs.

 More than 100 people die every day in the United States due to opioid addiction or overdose.
-As standards for establishing legal limits for marijuana vary throughout the nation, marijuana is only legal in Florida for medical use.
-Driving under the influence of the drug is dangerous, no matter whether the driver has a medical prescription or not.
-Marijuana for recreational use is legal in Washington state, however, the same rules apply—smoking the drug and driving do not mix.
+As standards for establishing legal limits for marijuana vary throughout the nation.
+However, driving under the influence of the drug is dangerous, no matter whether the driver has a medical prescription or not.

 At the Boohoff Law Firm, we believe no one should suffer physically, financially, and emotionally due to the reckless behavior of another driver.
 While we all take a risk when we get behind the wheel, those who choose to do so after drug or alcohol use are making a dangerous choice.
 Other dangerous choices include sending and receiving texts and deliberately driving in an aggressive manner.